 5) Get active in local animal welfare policies and legislation.

-Do you run a shelter?
+Do you run a shelter or rescue group?
 Get the word out and list your cat shelter here.
 If you have a favorite shelter or rescue group, please let them know they can list their organization here.